fernando-horita-siratuti/Huffman-coding/README.md

 Individual project of AEDS 2 about the **Huffman Coding** algorithm in Python.
 Compresses data by building a Huffman tree and generating prefix-free binary codes based on word frequencies.
-Designed for learning, experiments, and small demonstrations.
+Designed for learning, experiments and small demonstrations.

 ---